A subdivision algebra for a product of two simplices via flow polytopes: The -cyclohedral triangulations of .

-\begin{proof} The bijection is given by mapping each arc $(i,j)$ in an $(I,J)$-tree to the edge $(i,j)$ in a graph, and noting that non-crossing condition is identical for arcs and edges.
-Although the minimal arcs $(i,i)$ are mapped to empty edges, the map is a bijection as all minimal arcs appear in the $(I,J)$-forests. \end{proof}

-\begin{lemma} The reduced forms of $M(G(\nu))$ obtained by any reduction order in which longest pairs are reduced first at each vertex are equal. \end{lemma}

-\begin{proof} Since the facets of a triangulation determine the inner faces, it suffices to show that the monomials of highest degree encode the graphs in $D_{\overline{\nu}}$.
+\begin{lemma} For a non-crossing graph $G$ with only forward edges, the graphs produced by a reduction at a longest pair are also non-crossing. \end{lemma}

-We first show that a reduction at a longest pair preserves the non-crossing condition.
-Let $G$ be a non-crossing graph on $[n]$ with all edges directed forward.
-Consider any vertex $j$ with its longest incoming and outgoing edges $(i,j)$ and $(j,k)$, i.e. there are no edges $(i',j)$ and $(j,k')$ with $i'<i$ and $k<k'$.
-Since no edge in $G$ crosses $(i,j)$ or $(j,k)$, and they are a longest pair, the edge $(i,k)$ does not cross any edge in $G$.
-Thus each of the three graphs obtained by a reduction at $j$ are non-crossing.
+\begin{proof} Let $G$ be a non-crossing graph on $[n]$ with all edges directed forward.
+Consider any vertex $j$ with its longest incoming and outgoing edges $(i,j)$ and $(j,k)$ where $i<j<k$, i.e. there are no edges $(i',j)$ and $(j,k')$ with $i'<i$ and $k<k'$.
+Since no edge in $G$ crosses $(i,j)$ or $(j,k)$, the edge $(i,k)$ does not cross any edge in $G$.
+Thus each of the three graphs produced by a reduction at $j$ are non-crossing, and so a reduction produces only non-crossing graphs. \end{proof}

+\begin{lemma} All reduced forms of $M(G(\nu(i)))$ obtained with a reduction order in which longest pairs are reduced first at each vertex are equal.
+Furthermore, if $R$ is the unique such reduced form, then the highest degree terms in $R$ encode the graphs in $D^*_{\overline{\nu}(i)}$. \end{lemma}